RIKEN-RCCS/s3-baby-server/v1/doc/design.md

 ### (MEMO) Logging

-Logs from the http server is printed at level=ERROR.
+Server logs from Golang's http library is printed at level=WARN.